arkadi81/crud-template/README.md

 * POST /api/user/ - creates new user (id assigned automatically)

 ## Todo
-* design/css - thing looks terrible, and jquery ui isn't the prettiest thing around
+* design/css - improve design and implement better UI for the modal dialog
-* requireJS and AMD framework could use some work
+* streamline use requireJS throughout front end.
+Learn more about how requireJS interacts with a NodeJS environment
-* refactoring and renaming variables, redesigning database to accomodate a more general need
+* refactoring and renaming variables, redesigning database to accomodate more general needs
 * testing, task running (prettification, sass, minification, linting etc)

 ## Usage